dmorse/pscfpp/README.md

 "command" denotes the name of a command file.
 The -p and -c options are required.

-The "-e" command line option in the above example is optional, and causes the program to "echo" the parameter file to standard output as this file is being processed.
-Use of this option makes it easier to debug any failure arising from a syntax error in the parameter file.
+The "-e" command line option in the above example is optional but recommended.
+This option causes the program to "echo" the parameter file to standard output as this file is being processed.
+Use of this option makes it easier to debug failures that arise from syntax errors in the parameter file.

-The echoed output also documents allowed optional elements of the parameter file that were not found in the input file, thus helping to document the full file format.
+**pscf_pc and pscf_pg** : The command line interfaces for the pscf_pc and

-### pscf_pc and pscf_pg
+pscf_pg programs take the same required and optional elements as pscf_1d, but also require a value for the dimension of space as an additional parameter.

-The command line interfaces for the pscf_pc and pscf_pg programs take the same required and optional elements as pscf_1d, but also require a value for the dimension of space as an additional parameter.
 This is an integer parameter of the -d option that must have a value 1, 2 or 3, which specifies the number of coordinates along which the structure is periodic.
 The usual syntax for invoking pscf_pc for a three dimensionally periodic structure (e.g., a network structure or a 3D arrangement of spheres), while also using the -e option, is thus
 ```